locationtech/udig-platform/docs/user/en/getting_started/walkthrough1/Introduction.rst

  * http://udig.refractions.net/gallery/

-In addition to supporting an open source license, uDig is also offers an open development model with clear procedures allowing your team to take part.
+In addition to supporting an open source license, uDig is also offers an open vendor-neutral development model with clear procedures allowing your team to take part.